“Poetry is not a luxury.”

 — Audre Lorde

-Poet & Professor
+Poet & Educator

 Stradling the line between lyric and narrative modes, her poetry grapples with themes of racism, sexism, misogynoir, the expression of Black Southern culture, womanhood, and generational grief in its myriad forms.